aranair/aranair.github.io/source/posts/2017-10-01-programming-with-modbus-rtu-tcp-protocol.html.markdown

 ### Simplified Demo

-If you're just here to find some code that runs a Modbus client and server, you can check out the `simplified` branch from the repo above.
+If you're just here to find some sample code that runs a Modbus client and server, you can check out the `simplified` branch from the repo above.
+The master and slave code should work with each other.

 ### Setup

 The hardware setup looks roughly like this:

-Spindle <> hitachi wj200 <> USB to COM converter <> C program on windows machine <> Kepware <> OPC/UA
+Spindle <> hitachi wj200 <> USB/COM converter <> C program <> Kepware <> OPC/UA

-In this post though, I'll focus on the first part (from the left) of the setup, up to the windows machine.
+In this post though, I'll focus on the first part (from the left) of the setup, up to the C program.
 The C program was written and tested on my Mac at first so I'll talk a little bit on that.
-In the next post, I'll shift the focus to Kepware and how I compiled program in Windows 10, which turned out to be harder than I thought it should be because of some dependencies I used.
+In the next post, I'll shift the focus to Kepware and how I compiled the same program in Windows 10 (which turned out to be harder than I thought it should be because of some dependencies I used).

 ### Modbus Masters vs Slaves

-I am not going to explain what is a Modbus protocol, you can head over [here][modbus] if you want a quick overview of what it can do but I'll like to talk about something I was initially confused about.
+I am not going to go into details of the Modbus protocol, you can head over [here][modbus] if you want a quick overview of the actual protocol like how to `write_registers` and `write_coil` e.g. but I'll like to talk about something I was initially confused about.

 It was the concept of masters, slaves, clients and servers in Modbus.
 The two different ways of definition that are sometimes used interchangeably in documentations makes it harder to remember which is which, at